-The Church is open on the first Saturday of each month 10:00 am until 1:00 pm.
+The Church is open on the first Saturday of each month 10:00 am until 12 noon.
 Come in for a look around, coffee, biscuits, cakes for sale.

 SAINT MARY THE VIRGIN